-No wonder, there has been a buzz on responsive layouts, mobile-friendly sites and a myriad of digital tactics on the web to stay assured that your website flows smoothly on various devices.
+No wonder, there has been a buzz on responsive layouts, mobile-friendly sites, and a myriad of digital tactics on the web to stay assured that your website flows smoothly on various devices.
 However, for many users, reading on the mobile web is a slow and clunky experience.
-In order to access the content everywhere and providing instantly loading mobile-optimized content to the users, there arose a need to develop the beautifully streamlined web pages that would enhance the page loading speed.
+In order to access the content everywhere and providing instantly loading mobile-optimized content to the users, there arose a need to develop beautifully streamlined web pages that would enhance the page loading speed.

 Before moving ahead, Let’s take a quick look at what will be the key points you’re going to learn from this post:

 – An Introduction to revolutionary Accelerated Mobile Web Pages (AMP)